Call of Duty: Mobile Season 1 start date, new modes and why it's not called Season 14

+If you were expecting Call of Duty: Mobile Season 14 to follow the thirteenth season, and don't keep up with the game's news, you'll be surprised that it's actually Season 1 that's out right now.

-The 14th season of Call of Duty: Mobile marks a soft refresh for the popular mobile game, as the game returns to Call of Duty: Mobile Season 1.
+That's right, this is a soft refresh for the popular mobile game, but Call of Duty: Mobile Season 1 is available right now on your phone.

 So what can you expect from Call of Duty: Mobile Season 1, and when does it start?
 We'll explore that below, but it's worth mentioning none of this is official just yet.